toulousecleanup/toulousecleanup/README.md

 The backend for this website is running on http://toulousecleanup.pythonanywhere.com/ The source code is at: https://github.com/toulousecleanup/backend

+The frontend will keep working untill backend stays the same.

 Ask Alexis Eskenazi for the login / password.

 What about the Sigfox devices ?